MuaazH/RTW_ALX_SCRIPTHOOK/README.md

 scripts                  <- scripts & sdk (Copy to the mod directory)
 ```

-Starting from 2.20.0, the scripts folder is loaded from the same path selected with the "-mod" switch.
-This will allow you to package your scripts with your mod.
 <br>
 if you get a missing dll error, install VC++2013 form Microsoft

-# HOW IT WORKS

-+ Scripts are loaded when you start/load a game, and cleared when you exit
-+ The library creates a log file called scripthook.log when started
-+ Scripts can be activated or disabled from this file: [main.c](scripts/main.c)
-+ Your scripts must implement the hooks from the ```Script``` structure at the end of [scripthook.h](scripts/lib/scripthook.h)
-+ See [scripthook.h](scripts/lib/scripthook.h) for API you can call

-If you make a youtube video, make it funny and email me a link.
-If you create a mod, let me know.
-I like new ideas (Email in my profile)

 # Thanks